GrigoryMelnikov/DockerSetuper/README.md

 ## General Explanation

-Project was brought to simplify and organize uniform work environment in one particular manure.
+Project was brought to organize uniform work environment in one particular manure.

 ## Folder organization
 - `Dev` : Directory with usefull script during new Image production